 Experience Art and Music

 Love art?
 There’s plenty of art in public places.
 You might even find some unique installations in your hotel.
 And there are also lots of galleries to meander through.
-While large concerts have been postponed, you are sure to be able to find live music as you wanted the village.
+Large concerts are back but you still may be able to find live music as you walk through the village.

 Just Explore the Outdoors